logzio/logz-docs/_source/logzio_collections/_log-sources/jenkins.md

 In the Filebeat configuration file (/etc/filebeat/filebeat.yml), add Jenkins to the filebeat.inputs section.

 {% include log-shipping/replace-vars.html token=true %}
+Replace <<JENKINS-HOME>> with home location of your Jenkins installation

 ```yaml
 # ...